ASeriousMister/SeedCheck.py/README.md

 ```
 cd SeedCheck.py
 ```
-create a virtual enviroment (in the example named scve, but you can choose your preferred name)
+create a virtual environment (in the example named scve, but you can choose your preferred name)
 ```
 virtualenv scve
 ```